 So now the correct name of a group of plants with flat leaves which are often serrate or dentate is Phedimus.

 In an email from the Senior Content Editor of Kew on August 23 (2018), he said: “As to Sedum, POWO still takes a wide view of the genus because there is not yet an agreed system to deal with it.
 Most of the research has been done in Europe on European species for which a number of genera have been made but it is unclear how they relate to the Asian and American species.
 So until this is settled we will retain a large Sedum.”

-I bought this nice Sedum spurium ‘John Creech’ from Green Streets Market in 2017.
+I bought this nice Phedimus spurius/Sedum spurium ‘John Creech’ from Green Streets Market in 2017.
 This garden center always has a very nice selection of plants to choose from.
-This is where I also buy most of the seeds for our garden and where my dad did for many years before.
+This is where I also buy most of the seeds for the garden and where my dad did for many years before.

-I planted this Sedum behind the old cast iron planter in the bed behind next to the foundation of my grandparents old home.
+I planted this Phedimus/Sedum (whatever you choose to call it) behind the old cast iron planter in the bed behind next to the foundation of my grandparent’s old home.
 The cast iron planter used to be a firebox in an old coal-fired furnace.
 A good friend of mine and I removed the furnace from a home in the early 1980’s and it has been in this spot ever since.